oliveris/text/README.md

 # Text
 Sends text messages to a provider specified.

-The default driver is set to Twilio which will expand eventually to pull in other services.
+The default driver is set to Twilio which will expand eventually to pull in other service providers.

 ### Usage
 <p>Pull in the composer package by running the command below:</p>